eggsdesign/make-your-own-portfolio/setup.md

 What is Git?
 Git is a tool that helps with code collaboration, and development in code projects.
 It is kind of like a version history for your code files, but also much more.
 It is insanely useful, but this will probably not be apparent until you have used it for a while.

 1. Open your Terminal.app.
 You can find it by searching in Spotlight, by clicking `command + space` and then typing "Terminal".
-2. Type `xcode-select --install` and follow the steps from the installer.
+2. Type `xcode-select --install` and hit Enter to run the command.
+Follow the steps from the installer.
 3. When the installer is done, close the Terminal.app

 ## Install VSCode